Adventures in Machine Learning

 In this example, we use two nested loops.
 The outer loop iterates over the fruits list while the inner loop iterates over the colors list.

-continue statement to skip the current iteration of the inner loop and move on to the next iteration of the outer loop.
-The loop then
+We check for the value of color, and when color is equal to ‘green’, we use the continue statement to skip the current iteration of the inner loop and move on to the next iteration of the outer loop.
+The loop then continues, printing the combinations of fruits and colors that don’t include the color green.

-Lack of Support for Labeled Continue Statement in Python
+Lack of Support for Labeled continue Statement in Python

-continue statement is a term used in programming languages that provide a way to label a loop statement.
-Labeled
+Labeled continue statement is a term used in programming languages that provide a way to label a loop statement.
+Labeled continue statements are mostly used in languages like Java and C++.

-continue statement is a way to skip the current iteration of the labeled loop and move to the next iteration of the labeled loop’s execution.
+A labeled continue statement is a way to skip the current iteration of the labeled loop and move to the next iteration of the labeled loop’s execution.
 The labeled loop is similar to a standard loop statement apart from the label.

-continue statements are often used in programs that involve nested loops or multiple inner loops.
+The label is used to identify the outer loop for the execution of the continue statement.
+Labeled continue statements are often used in programs that involve nested loops or multiple inner loops.

-They provide additional functionality to skip iterations of labeled loops and
+They provide additional functionality to skip iterations of labeled loops and continue to the next iteration of the outer loop.

-continue to the next iteration of the outer loop.
-Reasons for Lack of Support for Labeled Continue Statement in Python:
+Reasons for Lack of Support for Labeled continue Statement in Python:

-PEP 3136 was a proposal to add labeled
+PEP 3136 was a proposal to add labeled continue statements to Python.

 It was discussed in the Python community and several reasons were given for its rejection.
 The reasons are explained below.